Willa Ford: Music career

 Ford was a spokesperson for Pantene Pro-V's ProVoice campaign while promoting the album.
-She also appeared in Uncle Kracker's video for "In A Little While."
+She also appeared in Uncle Kracker's video for "In a Little While".
 Ford also went on to guest-host MTV's TRL and Say What Karaoke, which led to a hosting contract with Viacom.
 Ford hosted the MTV reality shows The Morning After and I Bet You Will.
 In 2001, Ford also co-wrote and recorded a duet with South Korean pop star Park Ji-yoon.
-The song, titled "Nastified," appeared on Park's fifth album, Man.
+The song, titled "Nastified", appeared on Park's fifth album, Man.
 She was also part of an ad campaign for Six Flags.

-In 2003, Ford released a song titled "A Toast to Men."
+In 2003, Ford released a song titled "A Toast to Men".
 The song, which featured guest rapper Lady May, was featured in daytime promotional ads for soap operas.
 The single came from her unreleased second album Sexysexobsessive, which was previously titled Porn Poetry.
-The title track, "Sexysexobsessive," was to be the second single, but it was only released through Ford's official website.
+The title track, "Sexysexobsessive", was to be the second single, but it was only released through Ford's official website.

 From 2005 to 2006, she appeared as a guest doll in Pussycat Dolls' show at the club in Las Vegas.
-In 2010, she released the first song since 2003 "All This Time" online, collaborated with Riley Smith.
+In 2010, she released her first song since 2003, "All This Time" online, a collaboration with Riley Smith.
 In 2011, Ford resumed her music career with a performance at The Viper Room in LA.
-In the performance, she revealed her first solo song since 2003, "Back Back Back."
-In 2014, she was featured in the song "Rock Tonight" by Willa Ford, Eve Nelson and Ray Cervenka.
+In the performance, she revealed her first solo song since 2003, "Back Back Back".
+In 2014, she was featured on the song "Rock Tonight" by Eve Nelson and Ray Cervenka.